Game Library: “My Movie”

 The Basics

-Players form a line at the edge of the stage and are led by a conductor (another player or the host for the event.)
-A movie category, style or similar prompt is obtained.
-Players, when signaled, all chant “My Movie, My Movie, My Movie,” and then the conductor nominates a random player to offer an original title that meets the given categories.
-The conductor might ask for additional information, and then the chant repeats with a new title being provided.
-The game typically rotates through three or four different audience prompts.
+Players form a line at the edge of the stage and are led by a conductor (another player or the host for the event).
+A movie category, style, or similar prompt is obtained.
+Players, when signaled, all chant “My Movie, My Movie, My Movie,” and then the conductor nominates a random player to offer an original title that meets the given category.
+The conductor might ask for additional information regarding the current choice before a new player is nominated with a definitive point.
+The titular chant repeats (unless you’re craving a faster style of play), and a new invented title is provided.
+The game typically rotates through three or four different audience prompts in this fashion, with each round culminating in a particularly memorable creation.

 Example